seyhass27/Web/README.md

 # Web
-This Respositeries using for FE Web Course and it for my own resource too.
+This Respositeries using for FE Weband it for my own resource too.